alexjercan/bug-detection/README.md

 4. To visualize the results of `Codex` on the `BugNet` dataset see [codex](./codex/)

 5. To visualize the results of the `CodeGen` model on the `BugNet` dataset see [codegen](./codegen/)

+6. To visualize the results of the description generation on the `BugNet` dataset see [description](./description//)